Gannawarra

 Source / Links: Link 1 Link 2

-A 185 MW / 370 MWh grid-forming battery energy storage system (BESS) using 100 Tesla Megapacks.
-It provides clean, reliable energy storage, essential grid stability services, and enables up to 300 MW of new renewable generation in the Murray River Renewable Energy Zone (REZ).
-The system is capable of powering 350,000 homes for two hours.
+A $400 million, 185 MW / 370 MWh grid-forming battery energy storage system (BESS) featuring 100 Tesla Megapacks with advanced grid-forming inverters.
+The project provides critical system strength services under a 20-year agreement with AEMO, enabling an additional 300 MW of renewable generation in the Murray River Renewable Energy Zone (REZ).
+It is capable of powering 350,000 homes for two hours and operates under a 15-year offtake agreement with Shell Energy.

 Energy